-The importance of communication in the workplace becomes more apparent as your business grows - the more people you employ the harder it becomes to keep everybody in the loop.
+The importance of communication in the workplace becomes more apparent as your business grows.
+As more staff are added to the team it becomes to keep everybody in the loop which means you need to start making a more conscious effort to maintain good communication.

 'Poor communication' is often cited as a problem by employees whenever business coaches or other external parties begin talking to people within a business to find out what's really going on.